-The Shoolman School, in association with Combined Jewish Philanthropies, provides professional development services for the Jewish community and further afield in the areas of special education, congregationl education, early childhood education and experiential education.
+The Shoolman School, in association with Combined Jewish Philanthropies, provides professional-development services for the Jewish community and further afield in the areas of special education, congregational education, early-childhood education and experiential education.

 Free Webinar: The World is Falling Apart - What Can Jewish Education Do About it?!